 The child with a terminal illness has the same need for love, emotional support, and normal activities as any person facing death.
 Love, respect, and dignity are all important factors in caring for a dying child.
 The following psychosocial needs of the dying child should be considered:

 Time to be a child.
 Engage in age-appropriate activities for children, such as age-appropriate play.

 Communication/listening/expression of fears or anger.
 The child should have someone they can talk to about his or her fears, joys, anger, or to simply talk about the weather.
 Being alone at the time of death is a common fear for dying children.
 Listening to them is the most important way to help.
 Accepting that the child does not want to talk about dying is also important; the parents' needs may often be greater and they should seek out someone they can talk to.
 If "big" issues are not discussed, we should never underestimate the importance of a nonjudgmental and caring presence.

 Spiritual needs.
 Spiritual and cultural needs should be respected and provided for.
-Rituals allowing the child and his or her family to remember; giving thanks and expressing gratitude; and saying goodbye are all ways to honor the transition from getting well to letting go or dying.
-What and how much to tell a child is dependent upon the culture and ethnic background of the family.
+Rituals allowing the child and his or her family to remember, giving thanks and expressing gratitude, and saying goodbye are all ways to honor the transition from getting well to letting go or dying.
+What and how much to tell a child is dependent on the culture and ethnic background of the family.

 Wish fulfillment.
 Some organizations provide funding for a "wish" for seriously and/or terminally ill children.
 If possible, help the child decide what they would most like to do before they die.
 A shopping spree, Disney World, a new computer, or meeting a famous star are examples of children's "wishes."
 If the child is able to actively participate, all measures should be provided for him or her.
 These wishes often create wonderful memories for families of children with a terminal illness.